FAS-Server/CarpetBotManager/README_EN.md

     // the number of lines per page, used in list bots "page_len": 15,
-    // whether remove the prefix 'bot_', design for carpet-tis-addition "removePrefix": true,
+    // prefix which will be add before bot name, design for carpet-tis-addition "name_prefix": "bot_",
-    // whether remove the suffix '_fake', design for carpet-tis-addition "removeSuffix": false
+    // suffix which will be add after bot name, design for carpet-tis-addition "name_suffix": ""
 }
 ```